icblenke/vidtry/README.markdown

 ---------
 If you have questions regarding the use of this code, please join and ask them on the [cw-android Google Group][gg].
-Be sure to indicate which CWAC module you have questions about.
+Be sure to indicate which application you have questions about.

 [gg]: http://groups.google.com/group/cw-android